teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 transmitting SNIPs, we can usefully compress ENDIVEs with even the most expensive compression algorithms we have.

+This section does not fully specify how to construct SNIPs from an ENDIVE;
+for the full algorithm, see section XXXX.

     ; ENDIVEs are also sent as CBOR.
     ENDIVE = [
         ; Signature for the ENDIVE, using a simpler format than for the